VertebrateResequencing/wr/.docs/reliable/idea1.md

 storm can't queue ahead of them (Idea 4 does this properly).
 Also apply the touch-path subscriber gate (Fix 1e) so each touch is a smaller message to process.

-## Fix 1g — Robust lost-detection so a touched job is never falsely lost (F0 layers 2–3)
+## Fix 1g — Robust lost-detection so a touched job is never falsely lost — DONE in F0 (a19d390)

-**Change:** 1e makes touches cheap; 1g makes lost-detection correct even when processing lags. (i) Give runner lifecycle RPCs (touch/archive) priority over bulk `add`/`status` — a dedicated ingest lane or dispatch priority — so keep-alives are never queued behind bulk traffic. (ii) Stamp a job's "last contact" at touch **ingest** (when the message is read off the socket), before any heavy processing, and have the TTR sweep use that — so a job whose touch *arrived* in time is never reaped just because the manager processed it late; optionally an adaptive grace period under load.
-This is what makes `TestReliableFalseLostUnderSaturation` pass.
+Implemented: `handleTouch` records `recordJobContact(key)` before the contended processing, and `ttrCallback` keeps a job running (fresh TTR) if it was `contactedWithin(key, ItemTTR)`, only marking Lost when there was no contact in the window.
+Makes `TestReliableFalseLostUnderSaturation` pass while `TestLostDetectionSilentRunner` still detects genuinely-dead runners.
+(F0 did not add a separate touch *ingest lane*; it relied on cheap touches + latency-tolerant detection, which sufficed.
+A dedicated ingest lane remains a possible future hardening if runner traffic alone ever saturates the reader.)

 ## Coverage of the full test set (see testing.md acceptance criteria)